From Waste to Taste: The Journey of Sugarcane Bagasse Pulp into Eco-Friendly Tableware by Quit Plastic India

 Step 5: Drying and Packaging

-The moulded items are dried and packaged, ready to be shipped to consumers and businesses worldwide.
+The moulded items are dried and packaged, ready for shipment to consumers and businesses worldwide.

 The Environmental Impact